BranchMetrics/cpp-branch-deep-linking-attribution/README.md

 ### Branch-integrated Demo Apps

-There are several demo apps embedded in this repository, which you can find in the ***BranchSDK-Testbed*** folder.
+There are several demo apps embedded in this repository, which you can find in the ***BranchSDK-Samples*** folder.
 Please use these as a reference.

 Should you run into an issue with the SDK, please check that it is present in the demo app before submitting any issue